canonical/prometheus-hardware-exporter/README.md

 and Redfish protocol.
 It also exports and various SAS (Serial Attached SCSI) and RAID (redundant array of inexpensive disks) controllers.

+Prometheus Hardware Exporter is recommended for [Juju](https://juju.is/) users, you can deploy Prometheus Hardware Exporter using the Hardware Observer charm.
+You can learn more about Hardware Observer on [Charmhub](https://charmhub.io/hardware-observer).

-Note that the exporter does not bundle the required third party or proprietary software.
-If you would like to use this exporter you will need to install them by yourself.
-Therefore, Prometheus Hardware Exporter is recommended for [Juju](https://juju.is/) users, you can learn more about Hardware Observer on [Charmhub](https://charmhub.io/hardware-observer).
+**Note**: this exporter does not bundle the required third party or proprietary software.
+If you would like to use this exporter, you will need to install them by yourself.

 ## Installation

-This package is not published in anywhere yet.
-For now, you can should install this application locally (or via a virtual environment).
-To install it on a virtual environment, you can run:
+This package is not published anywhere as of now.
+Currently, it can be installed locally or on a virtual environment.
+To install it on a virtual environment,
+run:

 ```shell
 # Install virtualvenv and source it